Nonlocality for Generic Networks

-Bell's theorem demonstrates the Nonlocal behavior of quantum correlations arising from local measurements of an entangled state~\cite{Bell}, a fundamental signature of quantum physics.
-It relies on Bell inequalities, which provide us with standard methods to characterize nonlocal correlations of a single quantum state~\cite{review2014}.
-These methods constitute a powerful toolbox for a large spectrum of applications, particularly for the black box certification of states and measurements~\cite{supic2020, kaniewski2016} that is crucial in the study of random number generators~\cite{pironio2010} and quantum cryptographic protocols~\cite{acin2007}.
+Bell's theorem demonstrates the Nonlocal behavior of quantum correlations arising from local measurements of an entangled state~\cite{Bell1964}, a fundamental signature of quantum physics.
+It relies on the Bell inequalities, which provide us with standard methods to characterize nonlocal correlations of a single quantum state~\cite{BrunnerRMP}.
+These methods constitute a powerful toolbox for a large spectrum of applications, particularly for the black box certification of states and measurements~\cite{Mayer1998QuantCryptoUnsecAppar,Supic2020SelfTestReview,Kaniewski2016SelfTest} that is crucial in the study of random number generators~\cite{Pironio2010DIQRNG, Herrero2019} and quantum cryptographic protocols~\cite{Bennett1984BB84, Acin2007DIQKD_CollAttacks}.
 To cope with technical challenges, nowadays experiments often involve networks of several sources used to simulate standard single-source Bell protocols.
-This is for instance the case in the first loophole-free violation of a Bell inequality~\cite{hensen2015}, where the EPR pair used for the violation of the CHSH inequality is created through entanglement swapping of two distinct sources.
-Similar procedures are envisioned for long range QKD protocols using multimode quantum repeaters to cope with loss noise in optical fibers~\cite{sangouard2011}.
+This is for instance the case in the first loophole-free violation of a Bell inequality~\cite{HensenLoopholeFree2015}, where the EPR pair used for the violation of the CHSH inequality is created through entanglement swapping of two distinct sources.
+Similar procedures are envisioned for long range QKD protocols using multimode quantum repeaters to cope with loss noise in optical fibers~\cite{Sangouard2011QuantRepeaters}.

 In a significant conceptual advance, it was recently understood that networks are much more versatile than a tool to simulate a single quantum source.
 Beyond this simple use, they can lead to new forms of nonlocality called \emph{Network Nonlocality}, which is imposed by the network topology.
-This remarkable point of view can be exploited for new applications such as certification of entangled measurements~\cite{renou2018,bancal2018}, or more surprisingly, detection of the nonlocality of \emph{all} entangled states~\cite{bowles2018}, which is out of reach in standard Bell scenarios~\cite{tsirelson1993}.
-At a conceptual level, it was recently used to justify the misdefinition of the notion of genuine multipartite entanglement~\cite{navascuez2020,kraft2020,luo2020}.
+This remarkable point of view can be exploited for new applications such as certification of entangled measurements~\cite{Renou2018BSMSelfTest,Bancal2018BSMSelfTest}, or more surprisingly, detection of the nonlocality of \emph{all} entangled states~\cite{Bowles2018DIAllEntState}, which is out of reach in standard Bell scenarios~\cite{Tsirelson1993}.
+At a conceptual level, it was recently used to justify the misdefinition of the notion of genuine multipartite entanglement~\cite{navascues2020gnme,kraft2020networkentanglement,luo2020networkentanglement} and genuine multipartite nonlocality~\cite{Coiteux2021a,Coiteux2021b}, and understand the role of complex numbers in quantum theory~\cite{Renou2021}.